Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 Most patterns include detailed stitch counts, abbreviations, and diagrams.
 If you are unfamiliar with reading patterns, our guide on how to read a crochet pattern will help you decode every symbol and abbreviation with confidence.

-These patterns come in many styles.
-Some feature simple single-crochet tubes, while others incorporate decorative shells, tassels, and colorwork.
-The versatility of a crochet plant hanger pattern means you can match any interior design aesthetic — from minimalist modern to cozy farmhouse.
+They come in all sorts of styles, simple single-crochet tubes, or designs with decorative shells, tassels, and colorwork.
+That range means you can match just about any look, from minimalist modern to cozy farmhouse.

-Why Every Crocheter Needs a Crochet Plant Hanger Pattern
+Why Every Crocheter Needs a Crochet Plant Hanger Pattern?

-Most crochet plant hanger patterns use basic stitches — chains, single crochets, and slip stitches.
+Most crochet plant hanger patterns use basic stitches, chains, single crochets, and slip stitches.
 If you have mastered the single crochet stitch, you already have the skills to complete a beautiful plant hanger.
 It is an ideal next project after completing your first washcloth or scarf.

 2. Budget-Friendly Home Decor